clayhickman/portfolio/threat-hunting-scenarios/threat-report(mimikatz).md

 ### 6. Search `DeviceFileEvents` for further post-exfiltration activity

 Searched for any evidence of file deletion after `2025-03-02T01:43:25.6836023Z`.
-At `2025-03-02T01:44:28.1926134Z`, the file "ConsoleHost_history.txt" (which logs PowerShell command history on a per-user basis) was deleted by user "cmh-cyber", which suggests an attempt was made by the user to further cover their tracks.
-No other evidence was found at this time.
+At `2025-03-02T01:44:28.1926134Z`, the file `ConsoleHost_history.txt` (which logs PowerShell command history on a per-user basis) was deleted by user "cmh-cyber", which suggests an attempt was made by the user to further cover their tracks.

 **Query used to locate events:**